-If your house is connected to the city water supply, you can simply request for their water quality report.
-This report may not exactly show the quality of water flowing directly from your taps.
-However, they can give you a general idea of the level of water hardness in your area.
+If your house is connected to the city water supply, you can simply make a request for their water quality report.
+This report may not exactly show the quality of water flowing directly from your taps, but it can give you a general idea of the level of water hardness in your area.

 Once you have determined that your water is hard, your next concern is how to get rid of the hardness.
 For that, you need a water softener.